What I build, and how engagements work.

 Why fixed price instead of hourly?

-Hourly billing aligns nobody's incentives correctly.
+Hourly billing pays the consultant to take longer.
 The consultant earns more by taking longer.
 The client earns peace of mind only by watching the clock.
 Both sides end up optimizing for the wrong thing.
 Fixed-price flips it: I'm incentivized to ship efficiently because overrun eats my margin, and you're incentivized to give clear feedback because every approved milestone gets you closer to the deliverable.
-The outcome, a working production system, is what we both want, and fixed-price is the only structure that lets us both focus on it.
+A working production system is what we both want, and fixed-price is the structure that keeps us both focused on shipping it.

 What if I'm in a different timezone?